 Transport costs are reasonable, but can quickly add up if you plan to travel a lot cross country or over the borders.
 For short distances, local Peugeot taxis or minibuses will get you where you need to go for a couple of GBP, but getting a long distance train ticket can be anywhere between £10 -£50 GBP or more depending where you want to go.
 The epic Bako to Damakar route costs around £60 GBP for an marathon three day trip that is an experience in and of itself.

 Activities can be quite expensive depending on what you want to do, and costs can add up very quickly if you want to do a lot.
-This is because for many activities hiring a local Taureg guide isn’t only smart, it is essential.
+You will need to budget specifically for many activities such as desert camping or trekking as hiring a local Taureg guide isn’t only smart, it is essential.

 When to go.